 At the same time, the CRA then began to run through the payments to make sure that only those meeting the eligibility criteria were receiving CERB payments.
 They began to verify participants’ information either during the filing process, or afterwards.

-What if you cannot afford to make your CERB repayment?
+What if you cannot afford to make your CERB repayments?

 Perhaps you have discovered that you must make a CERB repayment but cannot afford to pay back the full amount right away.
 Or, perhaps you cannot afford the minimum monthly payment on your account?
 In these circumstances, you should contact the CRA.
 They will help you to arrange a repayment plan in a way that is affordable for you.
 You may also want to speak to them if you feel your CERB repayment is incorrect, or if you want to try to reduce your automatic recovery via EI benefits.
 If you do not call the CRA to try and resolve your CERB repayment, they may pursue legal action against you on the debt owed.
 If you need to make a CERB repayment, you will have received a collection letter, especially if any of the following apply to your circumstances: